Cillian Murphy: Activism

 Murphy participated in the 2007 Rock the Vote Ireland campaign, targeting young voters for the general election, and campaigning for the rights of the homeless with the organisation Focus Ireland.
-In 2011, he became a patron of the UNESCO Child and Family Research Centre at the National University of Ireland Galway.
-He is closely associated with the work of Professor Pat Dolan, Director of UCFRC and UNESCO Chair in Children, Youth and Civic Engagement.
+In 2011, he became a patron of the UNESCO Child and Family Research Centre at the University of Galway.
+He is closely associated with the work of Professor Pat Dolan, co-founder and former Director of the UNESCO Child and Family Research Centre and Emeritus Professor at UNESCO.
 In February 2012, he wrote a message of support to the former Vita Cortex workers involved in a sit-in at their plant, congratulating them for "highlighting [what] is hugely important to us all as a nation".
 Murphy was a supporter of the 2018 Irish referendum to repeal the eighth amendment of the constitution that restricted access to abortions, appearing on The Blindboy Podcast to urge men to support women and vote in favour of the referendum.

 Personal life

 In 2004, Murphy married his longtime girlfriend Yvonne McGuinness, whom he met at one of his rock band's shows in 1996.
 They lived in Dublin until 2001 when they moved to London so his wife could attend the Royal College of Art.
 After 14 years, they moved back to Dublin in 2015.
 They have two sons, born in 2005 and 2007.

 Murphy was raised Catholic.
 He stated that he had been verging on agnosticism until his role as a physicist and astronaut in the 2007 film Sunshine, at which point his views shifted towards atheism.
 In 2019, he said the Catholic faith still shaped his morality.

 He was a vegetarian for around 15 years, which he said happened because he was "worried about getting mad cow disease" rather than a moral decision.
 He also had qualms about unhealthy agribusiness practices.
 He began eating meat again to bulk up for his role in Peaky Blinders.
-In a 2022 interview, he said he had returned to vegetarianism.
+In a 2022 interview, he said he had returned to vegetarianism, and further clarified in 2026 that he has "always been pescatarian" and "[doesn't] eat any meat".

 Acting credits and awards

 Murphy's most commercially successful films have been his many collaborations with Nolan, including Oppenheimer, Inception, Batman Begins, and Dunkirk.
 Following the success of Oppenheimer and the Barbenheimer phenomenon, Murphy was named in Varietys list of the most influential figures of 2023 in the entertainment and media industry.
 Murphy's works also include other critically acclaimed films, such as A Quiet Place II and The Wind that Shakes the Barley.
-He has received several accolades over the course of his career, including four Irish Film & Television Awards, a BAFTA Award, a Golden Globe Award, and an Academy Award.
+He has received several accolades over the course of his career, including four IFTA Film & Drama Awards, a BAFTA Award, a Golden Globe Award, and an Academy Award.